Charles Price (Welsh politician)

-Sir Charles William Mackay Price (22 November 1872 – 6 July 1954) was a Welsh politician, Conservative MP for Pembrokeshire from 1924–1929.
+Sir Charles William Mackay Price (22 November 1872 – 6 July 1954) was a Welsh politician, Conservative MP for Pembrokeshire from 1924 to 1929.
 He defeated Gwilym Lloyd-George in the 1924 election but lost to Lloyd-George in 1929.
 He was knighted in 1932.
 He served during the First World War with the Queen's Royal Regiment, reaching rank of Major.

-He served in World War I as a Captain in the 7th Batt Royal West Surrey Regt and as a Major in the 11th Batt Royal West Surrey Regt went to France in July 1915.
+He served in World War I as a captain in the 7th Batt Royal West Surrey Regt and as a major in the 11th Batt Royal West Surrey Regt went to France in July 1915.

-He was also Deputy Lieutenant of Pembrokeshire.
+He was also deputy lieutenant of Pembrokeshire.